akshaybadola/itlab2018/docs/3-concluding_python.md

 more expensive than threads.
 Refer to links for further reading.

 ### Threading v Multiprocessing exercise
-For a client server architecture mentioned earlier,
+- **For a client server architecture mentioned earlier, convert the program to use the multiprocessing module**.